smholloway/Polyglot/README.md

 ### Basics

 Once Polyglot is set up, open your Storyboard of XIB file.
-Select a UI element that displays some text (a UILabel for example), you will see a propery named "Text Key" in the propery inspector.
-Set the following value to the "Text Key" propery: _hello_wolrd_.
+Select a UI element that displays some text (a UILabel for example), you will see a property named "Text Key" in the property inspector.
+Set the following value to the "Text Key" property: _hello_world_.

 Now you will have to add the corresponding value to the _Localizable.strings_ file:
 ```
-"hello_wolrd" = "Hello Wold";
+"hello_world" = "Hello World";
 ```

-You can now run the app and the label should display Hello World.
+You can now run the app and the label should display _Hello World_.

 ### Property naming